 The applicant has to fill in the application form.
 The application form shall be easily available on the website of the certifying body.
 The applicant must fill in the important details to find out whether the applicant is eligible to obtain the Halal Certification.
 This step does not involve any extra costs.

-After the process of auditing, the certification body will cross-check all the details and documents.
+After the process of auditing, the certification body will cross-check all the details and necessary papers.
 If all the requirements have been adhered to then the Hala certification shall be issued to the business.

 Book a Free Consultation